Contributed By McDermott Will & Emery

 In the absence of an extension (eg, to negotiate commitments or to "stop the clock"), the FCA or the Commission must issue a decision within 25 business days of receiving a completed notification, eitherauthorising the concentration, with or without commitments (Phase I), or opening an in-depth investigation (Phase II).

 From the opening of Phase II, in the absence of an extension, a decision must be issued by the FCA within 65 business days for France or by the Commission within 90 business days for the EU.

-The analysis carried out by the FCA and the Commission of the effects of a transaction takes into account several factors that may offset the anti-competitive effects which have been identified, such as any substantiated efficiency gains brought about by the concentration.
+The analysis carried out by the FCA and the Commission of the effects of a transaction takes into account several factors that may offset the anti-competitive effects that have been identified, such as any substantiated efficiency gains brought about by the concentration.

-If serious anti-competitive effects are identified which cannot be sufficiently mitigated by any positive effects, the contemplated concentration will either be prohibited or authorised subject to commitments to restore competition.
+If serious anti-competitive effects are identified which cannot be sufficiently mitigated by any positive effects, the contemplated concentration will be either prohibited or authorised subject to commitments to restore competition.

 Both French and EU law prohibit cartels and other anti-competitive agreements/concerted practices.

 Companies infringing the relevant competition rules are subject to fines of up to 10% of aggregate worldwide pre-tax turnover.
 Moreover, under French law, in limited circumstances, individuals may also be criminally prosecuted (although this has never been applied in practice).